tshiven/Caching-Random-Variate/doc/source/api.rst

 Defining A Target Distribution
 ------------------------------

-To generate random variates, librvg operates using numerical specifications of cumulative distribution functions (CDF) and survival functions (SF).
+To generate random variates, librvg requires a specification of the target as a cumulative distribution function (CDF) and/or survival function (SF).
 These functions must adhere to the following type.

 .. type:: float (*cdf32_t)(double x);